fornwall/rust-gpu-driver/README.md

 [![CI](https://github.com/fornwall/rust-gpu-compiler/workflows/CI/badge.svg)](https://github.com/fornwall/rust-gpu-compiler/actions?query=workflow%3ACI)

 # rust-gpu-compiler
-Experiment to make [rust-gpu](https://github.com/EmbarkStudios/rust-gpu) more accessible as a general shading language alternative.
+Experiment to make [rust-gpu](https://github.com/EmbarkStudios/rust-gpu) more accessible as a GPU shading language.

 **DISCLAIMER**: This is an unstable experiment - use at your own risk and expect things not working and breaking over time.